Hieudinh1308/Sketch_Scene_image_to_text/README.md

 Using "hieudinhpro/diffuision-dataset2" Hugging Face dataset \
-Dataset copy from "zoheb/sketch-scene" \
+This Dataset has been copied from "zoheb/sketch-scene" \

 ## Overview the model
 GIT (short for GenerativeImage2Text) model, base-sized version. \